 PostHog is an all-in-one product development platform.
 It helps you understand user behavior, run A/B tests, and manage features.
 With tools like session recording and product analytics, PostHog helps you build better products.
 It's open-source, scalable for any size team, and offers a generous free tier.

-AirbusZapier is used by Y ComBinator, ElevenLabs, StartEngine, AssemblyAI, Raycast, Mistral AI, Airbus.
+AirbusZapier is used by ElevenLabs, StartEngine, AssemblyAI, Y ComBinator, Raycast, Mistral AI, Airbus.

 Who is PostHog best for